Tennessee • 2026 Tax Year • Updated March 1, 2026

 You pay $200 (Stipend) + State pays the rest (Smart Steps) = Employee pays $0!

-This is the ultimate stack for entry-level and hourly workers.
+This is the ultimate stack for entry-level, hourly, AND now middle-income workers.

 ⚠️ Double-Dipping Warning: Grants vs. Credits